softlayer/sl-ember-components/README.md

 # Supported browsers

-As not all of the components in sl-components are based upon the same third-party libraries it is possible that there is varying support for browser versions across the different components.
+As not all of the components in sl-ember-components are based upon the same third-party libraries it is possible that there is varying support for browser versions across the different components.

 Below is a list of each component's library dependencies.
 Beneath this list is the supported browsers for said libraries.